tweag/ms-reactor-workshop/workshop/README.md

 ![Workshop - Secrets scanning](./img/secretsconfig.png "Secrets configuration")

+*Note:* Make sure when you access this page that `Push protection` rules are enabled.
+This should be by default but if for some reason it is not switched on, do this now.

 We're now going to demonstrate how you can add a custom pattern to detect secrets like this.

 Select the `New pattern` option and then use the following regex to test for GitHub PATs.